KiltedCode/khandaria-campaign/sessions/2023/2023-06-29-return-of-the-pyleagle.md

 no true sight because inherently no form
 may work on lesser
 more powerful could learn memories
-`Guros` says harem may know but if recent may not notice
+`Gurrus` says harem may know but if recent may not notice
 `Madame Ruby` could maybe contact them, well tied in

 `Faleor` tests `Shag-nurab` on his qublan